fredimachado/NCafe/README.md

 - **Basic exceptions**

 So, basically, this project is the core of our solution and will only contain the abstractions used by other layers.
+This project doesn't have any microservice specific code.

 ### Application Domain

-Depends only on Shard Abstractions (Core) in order to define domain entities (aggregates), events, commands, queries, their respective handlers and business logic.
+Depends only on the Core project in order to define domain entities (aggregates), events, commands, queries, their respective handlers and business logic.
 So it might have:

 - **Entities**: Their current state is defined by a stream of events stored in EventStore.